Reizeron/High-Rock-Zero/content/Topics/Geography/Lesser Bretony.md

 >[!dialogue] Class;Savant Class;Scout Author;R-Zero
->Lesser Bretony is a pleasant land of farms and pastures located at the southwestern tip of [[Greater Bretony]].
+>Lesser Bretony is a pleasant land of farms and pastures located at the southwestern tip of Greater Bretony.
 The major settlements include the City of [[Daggerfall]] which stands on the great chalk cliffs on the western coast and towns of [[Rhalta]] and [[Tulune]] located to the south and east and interspersed by numerous agricultural villages.